Russia says its forces repulsed four Ukrainian attacks in Donetsk People’s Republic

-MOSCOW, September 5. /TASS/.
-Russian forces repelled four attacks by Ukrainian assault units in the Donetsk area over the past day, the Russian Defense Ministry said in a daily bulletin of the special military operation.
+MOSCOW, September 7. /TASS/.
+Russian forces repelled 14 Ukrainian attacks in the Zaporozhye Region over the past day, destroying up to 110 enemy servicemen, the Russian Defense Ministry said in a daily bulletin of the special military operation.

 Here are the details of this and other combat actions that happened over the past day, according to the bulletin.